 The voiding dysfunction that results from prostate gland enlargement and bladder outlet obstruction (BOO) is termed lower urinary tract symptoms (LUTS).
 It has also been commonly referred to as prostatism, although this term has decreased in popularity.
 These entities overlap; not all men with BPH have LUTS, and likewise, not all men with LUTS have BPH.
 Approximately half of men diagnosed with histopathologic BPH demonstrate moderate-to-severe LUTS.

 Clinical manifestations of LUTS include urinary frequency, urgency, nocturia (awakening at night to urinate), decreased or intermittent force of stream, or a sensation of incomplete emptying.
 Complications occur less commonly but may include acute urinary retention (AUR), impaired bladder emptying, the need for corrective surgery, renal failure, recurrent urinary tract infections, bladder stones, or gross hematuria.
-(See Clinical Presentation.)
+(See Presentation.)

 Prostate volume may increase over time in men with BPH.
 In addition, peak urinary flow, voided volume, and symptoms may worsen over time in men with untreated BPH (see Workup).
 The risk of AUR and the need for corrective surgery increases with age.

 Patients who are not bothered by their symptoms and are not experiencing complications of BPH should be managed with a strategy of watchful waiting.
 Patients with mild LUTS can be treated initially with medical therapy.
 Transurethral resection of the prostate (TURP) is considered the criterion standard for relieving bladder outlet obstruction (BOO) secondary to BPH.
-However, there is considerable interest in the development of minimally invasive therapies to accomplish the goal of TURP while avoiding its adverse effects (see Treatment and Management).
+However, there is considerable interest in the development of minimally invasive therapies to accomplish the goal of TURP while avoiding its adverse effects (see Treatment).

 The prostate is a walnut-sized gland that forms part of the male reproductive system.
 It is located anterior to the rectum and just distal to the urinary bladder.
 It is in continuum with the urinary tract and connects directly with the penile urethra.
 It is therefore a conduit between the bladder and the urethra.
 (See the image below.)